Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Bryan Reynolds (.265 on-base percentage in past 10 games, 62 points below season-long percentage), take on starter Kyle Hendricks and the Chicago Cubs at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.250 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Javier Assad and the Chicago Cubs at PNC Park, Saturday at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Cubs.
+He had a one-hit showing in his previous game (1-for-4) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Cubs